 I Never Wear: Uncomfortable Heels

-As a writer, coffee shops have become my second home.
-When I work from a neighborhood coffee spot or a co-working space or if I'm meeting a colleague, I forgo uncomfortable heels in favor of more forgiving types, such as block heels, mules, and sleek flats.
+When working from home, I forgo uncomfortable heels in favor of more forgiving types, such as block heels, mules, and sleek flats.
 They complement the rest of my outfit and keep it looking elevated and professional without causing any dreaded chafing or blisters.
-My motto is never wear uncomfortable shoes if you don't have to, and you definitely don't have to if you work from home.
+My motto is never to wear uncomfortable shoes if you don't have to, and you definitely don't have to if you work from home.

 I've always been a big fan of Loeffler Randall's mule shoes and have become a big fan of the brand's other offerings, like these knotted slides.
 The mid-heel gives me a little height without that feeling of teetering and instability that can come from a tall, corporate-looking stiletto.